 Any capital allowances are passed on to you and lease payments can be offset against taxable profits.
 VAT can also be reclaimed on monthly payments.
 This status as a “lease” as opposed to a “liability” on a company’s balance sheet is something the banks like to see, which is why an operating lease can be attractive.

-If you would like to find out more about leasing, why not Contact Us today and ask about the low rate, finance options available to help your business grow.
+TEC Business Group is authorised and regulated by the Financial Conduct Authority.
+If you would like to find out more, why not Contact Us and enquire about the low rate, finance options available to help your business grow.